aminrj/aminrj.github.io/_posts/2026-06-05-7-ai-security-checks-before-production.md

 mermaid: false
 ---

-# The 7 AI Security Checks That Catch Most Production Incidents
+# Most AI Production Incidents Trace to These 7 Missing Controls

-*By Amine Raji, PhD, CISSP*

 ---

-Most AI security checklists are long.
-Forty items.
-Sixty items.
-Organized by framework category.
-Useful eventually.
-Not useful when your launch is in three days and your security review has been allocated one afternoon.
+Most AI security checklists have 40+ items.
+If you're three days from launch and have one afternoon, that list is not the tool you need.

-These 7 checks are what I run first on a constrained pre-production review.
-They come from analyzing production AI incidents in 2025-2026 and identifying which missing controls appear most frequently in post-incident reviews.
+These 7 checks target the controls whose absence appears most frequently in production incident post-mortems.
+Cisco's 2026 audit found prompt injection vulnerabilities in 73% of production AI deployments.
+The majority of those could have been caught by Check 1 alone.

 Cisco's State of AI Security 2026 found prompt injection vulnerabilities in 73% of audited production AI deployments.
 Prompt manipulation techniques were tied to 60% of AI-driven data-privacy incidents.
-These 7 checks target the controls whose absence most frequently appears in post-incident reports.

 They will not make your system bulletproof.
 They will catch the majority of issues that cause incidents.
 If your system passes all 7, you have a defensible baseline to build from.